Adult Dance Programs

 The child in all of us that was born to dance has not forgotten the feeling of pure delight and freedom that comes when we surrender to it.
 Find our adult dance classes below and see what jumps out to the dancer in you.

-Fall 2022 Adult Programming: Come Move with Us!
+Spring 2024 Adult Dance Classes: Come Move with Us!

 Adult Class Offerings